lewisflude/Handcraft/docs/Commands/Protection.md

 You can also change flags on claims you own in order to toggle certain behaviours including whether PVP is allowed, animal spawning, water flow and more!

+### How to make a claim
+The most efficient way to create a claim is using a golden shovel.
+When holding a golden shovel you will see how many claim blocks you have available.
+You right click in the first corner of your claim, and then right click in the second corner to create your claim.

+### How to resize a claim
+The golden shovel is also used to resize a claim.
+Right click once in an existing claim to see the corner markers.
+Right click on a corner block and then again on a different position to move that corner.

+### How to delete a claim
+Use the `/abandonclaim` command while standing in a claim.

 ### Commands
 - `/claim` Start the claiming process
 - `/claiminfo` Show information about the claim you are in
 - `/claimflag` Set flags in a claim you own
 - `/trust <player>` Allow another player to build in your claim
 - `/buyblocks <amount>` Buy additional claim blocks for $2/block
+- `/abandonclaim` Abandon a claim you are standing in

 ## Chest Protection